-This is a parent/child set of drivers in order to read data from your Unifi controller (originally based around my Unifi Dream Machine Pro) and provide some information that may be useful to your Hubitat.
+This is a parent/child set of drivers in order to read data from your Unifi controller (originally based around my Unifi Dream Machine Pro but now expanded to other Unifi controllers) and provide some information that may be useful to your Hubitat.
 Like most of my drivers this will be a perpetual project and I am always open to feedback.

 On to the good stuff, the drivers.
 You will need both if you want to use the ability to regularly check for network presence (check for active MAC address on network).